13 Things That Happen to Your Body When You Eat Lemons

 You May Fight Off a Cold Quicker

-There’s a reason your mom told you to stock up on orange juice if you have a cold; vitamin C has long been essential for staving off cold symptoms.
+There's a reason your mom told you to stock up on orange juice if you have a cold; vitamin C has long been essential for staving off cold symptoms and boosting immunity.
 Although research on just how much vitamin C has an impact on the common cold is mixed, it did show some therapeutic benefits at the onset of symptoms, according to a review published in the Cochrane Database of Systematic Reviews.
 It also had positive respiratory health benefits, another bonus when fighting off an annoying cold.

 You'll Drink More Water